sikessle/alksa/ALKSA/FeatureList.md

 ## Set operations

-* UNION: Checks each SELECT statement
+* UNION: Checks each SELECT statement.
+Caveat: The query string with UNION is saved for each separate SELECT statement.
+The query string of each separate SELECT should be saved for each SELECT.

 ## Subqueries